 The upper-level trough weakened and retreated northward starting on August 5.
-This left Debby with weak steering currents, resulting in the storm slowing to a crawl and wandering near the Georgia and South Carolina coastlines through August 8.
-Debby's slow drift through northern Florida and southern Georgia along with an influx of dry air weakened it to a minimal tropical storm with 40 mph maximum sustained winds before it emerged over the Atlantic Ocean at midday on August 6.
+This left Debby with weak steering currents, resulting in the storm slowing to a crawl and wandering near the Georgia and South Carolina coastlines through August 9.
+Debby's slow drift through northern Florida and southern Georgia weakened it to a minimal tropical storm with 40 mph maximum sustained winds when the center emerged over the Atlantic Ocean at midday on August 6.
 By this time, the storm was so disrupted that reorganization and significant intensification over the waters off the South Carolina coast was unlikely.
 Debby's center was over water for about 36 hours before it made its second landfall around 2 a.m. on August 8.
-Despite passing over waters of 83-87°F, about 2°F warmer than average for the date, it only strengthened to a 60-mph tropical storm upon reaching the South Carolina coast near Bulls Bay.
+Despite passing over waters about 2°F warmer than average for the date, it only strengthened to a 60-mph tropical storm upon reaching the South Carolina coast near Bulls Bay.
 Debby then accelerated northward, and its center exited South Carolina around 2 p.m. on August 8.
-However, heavy rain lingered across the state's Coastal Plain through that night and into August 9 near the Grand Strand.
+However, heavy lingered across the state's Coastal Plain through that night and past daybreak near the Grand Strand on August 9.

 Another cold front followed Debby into South Carolina, which produced thunderstorms that dropped additional heavy rainfall later August 9 into August 10.
 The heavy rain from these thunderstorms exacerbated the ongoing flash flooding and river flooding from Debby's deluge; some areas saw new or renewed flooding.
-Rainfall for August 9-10 was over an inch over much of South Carolina, and parts of Horry, Cherokee, Greenville, and Marion Counties received 3-5 inches.
+Rainfall for August 9-10 was over an inch over much of South Carolina, as parts of Horry, Cherokee, Greenville, and Marion Counties received 3-5 inches.

-Debby's slow drift through South Carolina and vicinity resulted in an extreme rainfall and flooding event over parts of the state.
+Debby's slow drift through South Carolina and vicinity resulted in a historic heavy rainfall and flooding event over parts of the state.
 Rainfall totals were comparable to other recent extreme rainfall events caused by Hurricanes Matthew in 2016 and Florence in 2018, along with the flood event of early October 2015.
-While the rainfall was heaviest along the Coastal Plain, and this is where the most widespread flash flooding and river flooding occurred, flooding rain also occurred in parts of York, Chester, and Lancaster Counties.
+While the rainfall was heaviest along the Coastal Plain, and this is where the most widespread flash flooding and river flooding occurred, flooding rainfall also occurred in parts of York, Chester, and Lancaster Counties.